 Many paddles on the market these days are adjustable.
-This means you don’t need to worry about sizing as most paddles are usually designed to fit someone from 5-feet and 6-feet-4-inches tall.
+This means you don’t need to worry about sizing as most paddles are usually designed to fit someone between 5-feet and 6-foot-4-inches tall.

 The main point where the paddle adjusts is at the T-Grip or handle at the top of the paddle.
 A Lever-Lock mechanism is the most common type of adjustable T-Grip due to the ease of use and the simple yet durable design.

 Some paddles can be sold in a cut-to-fit (CTF) version in which you cut the paddle to the desired length.
 For most paddlers, an adjustable paddle will suit their needs best.

 Best for: Travelers who take their paddling seriously

 |The Rival Carbon is a full carbon paddle

 from the T-Grip down to the blade.
 This